dcunited001/dcunited001.github.io/_drafts/2016-01-28-composition-in-film-mise-en-vr.md

-As stated in the video at the top of the article, Alfred Hitchcock once famously stated that the size of an object on screen should reflect its importance.
+As stated in the video at the top of the article, Alfred Hitchcock once famously stated that the size of an object on screen should reflect its importance to the film.
 And why is that?
 Circling back to my statement that a director is trying to control the likelyhood of a viewer paying attention to the right things, then by increasing the size of someone on screen, then it makes a few things more likely.
 First, it becomes more likely that someone would begin to look at that object and continue to look at it.
 Second, it emphasizes